Skip to main content

 API Overview

 The API provides telemetry access for satellite data, exposing endpoints to query historic and latest telemetry records, power stats, supported data types, and TLE information.
-It uses axum for routing and serde models for JSON serialization.
+All the data comes from the spacecraft telemetry, as well as the fisheye images.

 Base URL

-The base url for evey request is the following:
+The base url for every request is the following:

 http://satellite-telemetry.dphi-tm